Adroiti/docs-for-code-review-tools/Govet-unsafeptr.md

 ## Description

-Pointer allows a program to defeat the type system and read and write arbitrary memory.
-It should be used with extreme care.

 This issue reports likely incorrect uses of `unsafe.Pointer` to convert integers to pointers.
 A conversion from `uintptr` to `unsafe.Pointer` is invalid if it implies that there is a `uintptr`-typed word in memory that holds a pointer value, because that word will be invisible to stack copying and to the garbage collector.